 Black Rock Fort

 In early 1776, Connecticut built a three-gun log fort and blockhouse on a rocky point in New Haven Harbor.
-Called Black Rock Fort, it was on the site of an old fort built around 1657.
+Called Black Rock Fort, it stood on the site of an old fort built around 1657.

 Fort Nathan Hale Park has a sandy beach, picnic tables and spectacular views of the harbor.